vexx-sm/TF2-Mixes/README.md

 A SourceMod plugin that sets up a **6v6 competitive mix** where 2 captains pick players in an **XYXY** order.
 Includes random drafting, votes, and more.

 > [!NOTE]
 > A Discord bot is included to manage mixes in a TF2Center-style.
-It’s currently under dev and requires version [0.3.2b](https://github.com/vexx-sm/TF2-Mixes/releases/tag/0.3.2b).
+It’s under dev and requires version [0.3.2b](https://github.com/vexx-sm/TF2-Mixes/releases/tag/0.3.2b).

 <p align="center">
   <a href="https://discord.com/oauth2/authorize?client_id=1429868144322936895&permissions=347136&scope=bot%20applications.commands">